 8.1 Budgets

-The Company is proposing Energy Efficiency Portfolio budgets for 2025 that are TK percent [TK, higher/lower] than the final approved budgets for 2024.
+The Company is proposing Energy Efficiency Portfolio budgets for 2025 that are ten percent lower than the final approved budgets for 2024.
 In developing the Annual Plan, the RI Energy team has focused on striking the best balance between delivering the necessary benefits of energy efficiency and maintaining a budget that reduces bill pressure on our customers given present economic realities affecting Rhode Island.
 The Company submits that its approach in developing the budget for 2025 is consistent with the prudency requirements of the Standards.

-The Energy Efficiency Portfolio for 2025 will have an overall budget of approximately $TK million for electric programs and $TK million for natural gas programs.
+The Energy Efficiency Portfolio for 2025 will have an overall budget of approximately $81.5 million for electric programs and $35.0 million for natural gas programs.
 The budget is segmented into three sectors: residential income eligible, residential non-income eligible, and C&I. Proposed sector and program budgets are provided in Attachment 5: Electric EE Program Tables, Table E-2 and Attachment 6: Gas EE Program Tables, Table G-2.
 A comparison of these proposed budgets to the 2023 budget is provided in Attachment 5, Table E-4 and Attachment 6, Table G-4.

 The Company will continue the practice of funding commitments established in the 2014 Plan, Docket 4451.
 Specifically, the Company will continue to make funding commitments for projects with a projected one-time incentive in excess of $3.0 million.
 For all other projects, except those with incentives greater than $3.0 million, there would be no commitment budget.